Quest Foundation

 How does Quest Foundation spend its money?

 Quest Foundation directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 2%.
+This exceeds the 65% industry benchmark.

 Are donations to Quest Foundation tax-deductible?